IBM-Cloud/observability-teams/README.md

     team_go_members = ["<email_address_of_an_invited_user_to_your_ibm_cloud_account>"]

     team_node_members = ["<email_address_of_an_invited_user_to_your_ibm_cloud_account>"]

+    activity_tracker_instance_name = "<name of existing activity tracker instance>"

+    activity_tracker_service_key = "Your service key can be generated or retrieved from the LogDNA web application.
+Navigate to Settings > Organization > API Keys"

+    logging_service_key = ""

     ```

 > Note: By default the template expects the Kubernetes cluster to have been created in a VPC Infrastructure.